angoto/HBV_Code/README.md

 - Clinical_Data_Hypothetical.ipynb: Jupyter Notebook that generates hypothetical clinical data to provide some idea of the data structure used in the original clinical study.

-- clinical_data_hypothetical.csv: CSV file of the hypothetical clinical study dataframe created from 1).
+- clinical_data_hypothetical.csv: CSV file of the hypothetical clinical study dataframe created from Clinical_Data_Hypothetical.ipynb (inside Data sub-directory).

 - DrugBank_Vocabulary_HBV.ipynb: Jupyter Notebook used to generate drug vocabulary related to HBV from DrugBank.ca (https://www.drugbank.ca/) as an example.

-- HBV_clinically_approved_DrugBank.txt: Text file containing clinically approved HBV drug from DrugBank.ca created in 3).
+- HBV_clinically_approved_DrugBank.txt: Text file containing clinically approved HBV drug from DrugBank.ca created in DrugBank_Vocabulary_HBV.ipynb (inside Data sub-directory).

 - HBV_Mutations_Translation.ipynb: Jupyter Notebook that translates HBV-related genetic mutations obtained from the PubMed Central into a form identical to the clinical study (i.e. amino acid and nucleotide variants).